 We are early in our development efforts and have only one product candidate, LP352, in early clinical development.
-All of our other product candidates are in the preclinical stage.
+All of our other product candidates are in the preclinical or research stage.
 If we are unable to advance our product candidates in clinical development, obtain regulatory approval and ultimately commercialize our product candidates, or experience significant delays in doing so, our business will be materially harmed.

-We are in the early stages of our development efforts and have only one product candidate, LP352, in early clinical development.
-We are investigating LP352 in a Phase 1 clinical trial for which the SAD portion has been completed.
-We initiated the MAD portion of this clinical trial in February 2021 and while we expect to report topline data for the MAD portion of the clinical trial in the second half of 2021, it is possible that the MAD portion of the clinical trial will take longer than anticipated to complete due to unexpected delays.
-Our other product candidates, including LP143 and LP659, are in the preclinical stage.
-We will need to progress LP143, LP659 and any other early product candidates through IND-enabling studies and submit INDs to the FDA prior to initiating their clinical development.
+We are in the early stages of our development efforts and have one product candidate, LP352, in clinical development.
+We have completed the SAD and MAD portions of a Phase 1 clinical trial and have initiated a Phase 1b/2a clinical trial (the "PACIFIC Study") for this product candidate.
+Our other product candidates currently in development, including LP659 and LP143, are in the preclinical stage.
+We will need to progress LP659, LP143 and any other early product candidates through IND-enabling studies and submit INDs to the FDA prior to initiating their clinical development.
 Moreover, none of our product candidates have advanced into a pivotal study.
 Our ability to generate product revenues, which we do not expect will occur for many years, if ever, will depend heavily on the successful development and eventual commercialization of our product candidates.
 The success of our product candidates will depend on several factors, including the following:

-- successful enrollment in clinical trials and completion of clinical trials and preclinical studies with favorable results; - clearance of INDs by the FDA or similar regulatory filings by comparable foreign regulatory authorities for the conduct of clinical trials of our product candidates and our proposed design of future clinical trials; - demonstrating the safety and efficacy of our product candidates to the satisfaction of applicable regulatory authorities; - receipt of marketing approvals from applicable regulatory authorities, including NDAs from the FDA and maintaining such approvals; - making arrangements with third-party manufacturers for, or establishing, clinical and commercial manufacturing capabilities; - establishing sales, marketing and distribution capabilities and launching commercial sales of our products, if and when approved, whether alone or in collaboration with others; - establishing and maintaining of patent and trade secret protection or regulatory exclusivity for our product candidates; - maintaining an acceptable safety profile of our products following approval; and - building and maintaining an organization of people who can successfully develop our product candidates.
+- successful enrollment in clinical trials and completion of clinical trials and preclinical studies with favorable results; - clearance of INDs by the FDA or similar regulatory filings by comparable foreign regulatory authorities for the conduct of clinical trials of our product candidates and our proposed design of future clinical trials; - · demonstrating the safety and efficacy of our product candidates to the satisfaction of applicable regulatory authorities;

+- receipt of marketing approvals from applicable regulatory authorities, including new drug applications ("NDAs") from the FDA and maintaining such approvals; - making arrangements with third-party manufacturers for, or establishing, clinical and commercial manufacturing capabilities: - establishing sales, marketing and distribution capabilities and launching commercial sales of our products, if and when approved, whether alone or in collaboration with others; - establishing and maintaining of patent and trade secret protection or regulatory exclusivity for our product candidates; - maintaining an acceptable safety profile of our products following approval; and - building and maintaining an organization of people who can successfully develop our product candidates.